teewurst/psr4-advanced-wildcard-composer-plugin/README.md

 [![codecov](https://codecov.io/gh/teewurst/psr4-advanced-wildcard-composer-plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/teewurst/psr4-advanced-wildcard-composer-plugin)

+### How to install
+We need to install the composer plugin api
+``composer require composer-plugin-api``
+Now we are able to require
+``composer require teewurst/psr4-advanced-wildcard-composer-plugin``

 ### How to use

 Both glob and sprintf are used to dynamically replace content of the generated autoload file: